V-(으)려고 하다 grammar = Express plan or intention in Korean

 - 대학원에서 공부를 더 하려고 해요.

-What will you do after you graduate university?
+What will you do after graduating from university?

-- I intend to continue my study at graduate school.
+- I plan to continue studying at graduate school.

 8. 시험 후에 공부를 계속하려고 해요.

-When I intended to sleep, I got a phone call from my friend.
+When I intended to sleep, my friend called me.

 10. 자동차를 씻으려고 했는데 비가 와서 못 했어요.

-I intended to wash my car, but it was raining so I couldn't do it.
+I intended to wash the car, but it rained, so I couldn’t do it.

 11. 내일 쉬려고 했는데 일이 많아서 출근하게 돼요.

-I intended to take a rest tomorrow, but I have a lot of work to do, so I have to go to work.
+I intended to take a rest tomorrow, but I have too much work, so I need to go to work.